karabelonthoroane/LaunchPad/README.md

 To get started with the project, follow the steps below.

 ## Prerequisites
-Make sure you have the following prerequisites installed:
+Make sure you have the following prerequisites installed

     - Python (version 3.6 or higher)
     - Django (version 3.2 or higher)